Tyreik McAllister: Las Vegas Raiders

 Following the CFL season, McAllister signed a reserve/future contract with the Las Vegas Raiders on January 16, 2024.
 In the team's preseason finale against the San Francisco 49ers, he returned a punt 81-yards for a touchdown and had a 35-yard touchdown reception.
 He was waived on November 1, and re-signed to the practice squad.

 McAllister signed a reserve/future contract with Las Vegas on January 6, 2025.
 On May 12, McAllister was waived by the Raiders.

+Columbus Aviators

+On January 14, 2026, McAllister was selected by the Columbus Aviators of the United Football League (UFL).
+He was released by the Aviators on March 19.

+Calgary Stampeders

+On March 31, 2026, McAllister signed with the Calgary Stampeders.
+On July 24, in a game against the Winnipeg Blue Bombers, he became the first player in CFL history to score a touchdown three different ways (rushing, receiving, missed field goal return) in a half and was the third player to do this in a single game.